thomaspernet/Financial_dependency_pollution/01_data_preprocessing/02_transform_tables/01_fin_dep_pol_baseline.md

     parameters = json.load(json_file)
 ```

-Remove the step number from the current file (if exist)
+index_to_removeRemove the step number from the current file (if exist)

 ```python
 index_to_remove = next(